 Following the success of the first pop-up shop, our students have collaborated with TRAID for the second time!

-Our 150 Level 3 Fashion Retail students are creating a sustainable fashion pop-up shop selling secondhand and vintage clothing, shoes and accessories.
+150 of our Level 3 Fashion Retail students are creating a sustainable fashion pop-up shop selling secondhand and vintage clothing, shoes and accessories.
 They were set a project brief by TRAID to create, market, stock and merchandise the FRA X TRAID pop-up shop.
 Every sale made will be donated directly to the charity, who aim to stop fashion waste and support projects that stop abuse in the fashion industry supply chains.

-Jason Forrest, one of our Business Retail Lecturers said, “As part of our Level 3 course, we educate our students on the importance of sustainability within fashion, and of making a positive contribution to the future of the industry and our planet.
+Jason Forrest, one of our lecturers said, “As part of our Level 3 course, we educate our students on the importance of sustainability within fashion, and of making a positive contribution to the future of the industry and our planet.
 This is the second year we have partnered with TRAID to raise awareness of this key issue to both our wider student body and our local community.”

 To understand why positive change in the fashion retail industry is urgently needed, the students worked with TRAID to investigate supply chains.
 They explored the issues surrounding every stage of clothing production, from the cotton fields to garment factories.
 They also examined the impact on both the environment and the people who work in the industry.